tonyhanna99/invoicing-app/README.md

    - Issue and Due Date
    - Amount

-2. Click "Generate PDF" to create the invoice
+2. Click "Generate Invoice" to create the invoice

 3. The generated PDF will automatically download, combining your customized first page with the standard remaining pages